 As mentioned above, my district requires that any class that you teach have ready-to-go emergency lesson plans in your classroom.
 Below are middle school sub-plan suggestions.
 These can be assigned the day of your absence or kept in your emergency sub binder.
 I organize each subject or class period I teach using labelled file folders.
 In each folder, I put meaningful curriculum-related activities that my students could do in case of an emergency.

-In my first five years of teaching, I was prepping a Christmas themed craft in my classroom on my planning period.
+In my first five years of teaching, I was prepping a Christmas-themed craft in my classroom during my planning period.
 I accidentally sliced my finger open and blood was pouring out of my hand.
 I immediately ran to the office to get first aid.
 I was rushed to the hospital by my principal.
 I had to wait at the ER to get stitches!

 By the time I had arrived back to school – just in time to walk through the middle school lunch spot – the kids knew something was wrong.
 No one thought to have the custodian go and check my classroom or the hallway for blood.
 When my students arrived back in the classroom they saw blood on desks and I assume on the carpet, down the hall etc.